 The CSP Strictness Audit is the audit you reach for when you already suspect a problem in this dimension and need a fast, copy-paste-able fix list.
-It reuses the same chrome as every other jwatte.com tool — deep-links from the mega analyzers, AI-prompt export, CSV/PDF/HTML download — but the checks it runs are narrow and specific.
+It reuses the same chrome as every other jwatte.com tool — deep-links from the mega analyzers, AI-prompt export, CSV/PDF/HTML download — but the checks it runs are narrow and specific to the dimension described above.

 Deep Content-Security-Policy audit: nonce/hash coverage, strict-dynamic, unsafe-inline, report-to coverage, Trusted Types directive, wildcard source list quality.